 RCI Banque pays great attention to diversifying its sources of access to liquidity.
 Since the start of the financial crisis, the company has largely diversified its sources of funding.
-In addition to its traditional bond investor base in euros, new investment areas have also been successfully worked, resulting in access to bond markets in numerous currencies (USD, GBP, CHF, BRL, ARS, KRW, MAD, etc.), to fund European assets and support growth outside Europe.
+In addition to its traditional bond investor base in euros, new investment areas have also been successfully worked.
+By extending the maximum maturities of its issues in Euros to seven years, new investors looking for longer-term assets have been reached.
+The group has also moved into bond markets in numerous currencies (USD, GBP, CHF, BRL, ARS, KRW, MAD, etc.), to fund European assets and support growth outside Europe.